-I mean, because we're the only game in town, we don't win based on price.
+"We're the only game in town, so we don't win based on price.
 We win based on operational dependency on our product.
-Not all revenue is created equally. - Eddy Chan
+Not all revenue is created equally." - Eddy Chan

 He is a founder and venture investor with expertise in founding and operating companies, venture investing, business development, human resources and corporate finance.